She always knew she wanted to start her own business, she just didn’t know what kind of business.

 - Referral marketing – Sylvia has formed a partnership with another coach and they refer clients to each other if their skill sets cross over;

 Transitioning from 1-To-1 Coaching to 1-To-Many

 Sylvia said she realized this year there’s one bottleneck in her business – her time.
 There are only so many 1-on-1 coaching sessions she can fit into her schedule.
 She’s also aware that some people may not be able to afford the 1-on-1 coaching or have the time to do it.

-For these reasons, she’s currently working on putting together an online course.
-It’s going to include information from her book, along with the things she would work on with someone in a coaching session.
+For these reasons, she put together an online course.
+It includes information from her book, along with the things she would work on with someone in a coaching session.

-If you’re interested, you can sign up to the mailing list to be notified when the course is released here SMIFinancialCoaching.com/finances101.
+If you’re interested, you can sign up for the course here: SMIFinancialCoaching.com/finances101.